ErikHartman/PepBind/README.md

 ### TODO

-[ ] Add top-k plots to regression.
-Fix metrics etc.
+[ ] Might want to remove scaling??
+Interpretability.

 The aim of this project is to get an understanding of the peptides that exist in infected/inflamed conditions and how these interact with immunomodulatory proteins.